eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipantListener/domainParticipantListener.rst

 * |DomainParticipantListener::onParticipantAuthentication-api|: Informs about the result of the authentication process of a remote DomainParticipant (either on failure or success).

+* |DomainParticipantListener::should_endpoints_match-api|: Called after standard QoS matching rules have been evaluated for a pair of endpoints (a :ref:`dds_layer_subscriber_dataReader` and a :ref:`dds_layer_publisher_dataWriter` on the same topic with compatible QoS).
+  It allows the application to apply custom matching logic as an additional filter on top of the standard rules.
+  The callback receives the |DomainParticipant-api| calling the listener, a ``SubscriptionBuiltinTopicData`` with the reader information, and a ``PublicationBuiltinTopicData`` with the writer information.
+  Returning ``true`` allows the match to proceed; returning ``false`` prevents it.
+  The default implementation always returns ``true``.

 .. important::

    For more information about callbacks and its hierarchy, please refer to